jspm/jspm.org/docs/guide.md

 > If running on Windows, use `jspm_packages/.bin/http-server.cmd` in the above.

-Alternatively, we can use the `jspm bin` command to execute the correct local bin script:
+Alternatively, use the `jspm bin` command to execute the correct local bin script:

 ```
 jspm bin http-server
 ```

-jspm supports many npm packages using the same jspm_packages resolution and ES module conversion that we run in the browser.
-The whole of http-server and all its dependencies are executing as ES modules in Node.js, running through `--experimental-modules` and the jspm resolver.
+jspm supports many npm packages in Node.js using the same `jspm_packages` resolution and ES module conversion that is designed for the browser.
+In this example, the whole of `http-server` and all its dependencies are executing as ES modules in Node.js, running through `--experimental-modules` and the jspm resolver.

-We can then set this up with a package.json script:
+Optionally, set this up to run as a package.json script:

 ```json
 {